Trick question, do you know—off the top of your head—any P.T. Barnum quotes?

-It’s so true, yet so few actually understand it – or live it.
+It’s so true, yet so few actually understand it—or live by it.

-Many market at two primary points in time.
+Many businesses do their marketing at two primary points in time.
 1 – when they open, and 2 – when they realize they’re out of cash.

 Most companies do a decent job marketing when they first open their doors.
 They call all their friends, they post everywhere online, they bring posters to local shops that will display them, they send press releases, they hand out business cards like candy, and they’ll talk to anyone who has ears.